doridori/Pilot/README.md

 #Intro

-**Pilot** is an effort to abstract a simple Application-Navigation-Stack.
+**Pilot** is an effort to abstract a simple Android Application-Navigation-Stack.

 Android development blurs the line between UI declaration and application flow.
 Activity and Fragment Lifecycle methods coupled with asynchronous operations can be a headache.
 These problems are well known and have various solutions represented by various projects on GitHub.